-If you’re trying to level up, or raise your IELTS Speaking score, the first thing you should do is to look at the IELTS Speaking rubric to review the IELTS Speaking band descriptors.
-By looking at the category descriptions—Fluency and Coherence, Lexical Resource, Grammatical Range and Accuracy, and Pronunciation—and truthfully evaluating your current abilities, you’ll set yourself up for success.
+IELTS Speaking scores are based entirely on your response’s band descriptors.
+So when you’re trying to level up, or raise your IELTS Speaking score, the first thing you should do is to look at the IELTS Speaking rubric to review the IELTS Speaking band descriptors.
+By looking at the category descriptions and truthfully evaluating your current abilities, you’ll set yourself up for success.

 We’ll be right there with you: in this post, we’ll highlight the most important elements of the IELTS Speaking band descriptors, describing them in understandable terms.
-As we move through the post, we’ll compare low-scoring responses (band scores 5-6) and higher-scoring responses (IELTS Speaking score 7 and above), and show you how to improve.
+We’ll also point you in the direction of additional resources you can use to boost your Speaking band descriptor!

 Table of Contents